 If we look at percentages, as he started taking more threes and presumably working on that part of his game, MJ got much better at it.
 So even if we avoid the “He would’ve been great because he’s MJ,” the numbers back up Jordan’s ability to drain the three.

 - '84/'85 - 0.6 attempts - 17,3%

 - '89/'90 - 3 attempts - 37.6%

 - '95/'96 - 3.2 attempts - 42.7%

 Jordan would surely take more threes if he, hypothetically, played in today’s NBA.
 But we shouldn’t assume he would necessarily reach the Curry/Harden levels.
 Back in ’92, MJ was asked about the three-pointer and his (lack of) willingness to take it.

-One of the reasons Steph and Harden are such deadly three-point shooters is the fact they both have the skill to attack the rim.
-Developing an all-around game unlocked their outside shot.
+One of the reasons Steph and Harden are such deadly three-point shooters is that they both have the skill to attack the rim.
+So developing an all-around game unlocked their outside shot.
 Unfortunately, they are the exception, and MJ was right in his diagnosis.

 Today, we see too many players settling for shots from the outside, becoming predictable and stagnant because of their addiction to the outside shot.
 There’s no doubt in my mind Jordan would take more threes than he did and would drain a lot of them if he played today.

 But no matter what analytics say, he would never let it dominate his game and attitude.
-The key to a healthy shot chart is the same as it is to a healthy diet – balance.
+Instead, the key to a healthy shot chart is the same as to a healthy diet – balance.